Realistic Blur Synthesis for Learning Image Deblurring: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of our blur synthesis pipeline, and the effect of its component on the RSBlur and other datasets.
+In this section, we evaluate the performance of our blur synthesis pipeline, and the effect of its components on the RSBlur and other datasets.
 To this end, we synthesize blurred images using variants of our pipeline, and train a learning-based deblurring method using them.
 We then evaluate its performance on real blur datasets.
-In our analysis, we use SRN-DeblurNet \cite{Tao-CVPR18} as it is one of the state-of-the-art methods~\cite{jsrim-ECCV2020}, and requires a relatively short training time.
-We train SRN-DeblurNet models with the default training setting suggested in \cite{Tao-CVPR18} except for the number of iterations and data augmentations.
-For the ease of analysis, we train the models for 262,000 iterations, which is half the iterations suggested in \cite{Tao-CVPR18}, with additional augmentations including random horizontal and vertical flip, and random rotation, which we found improve the performance.
+In our analysis, we use SRN-DeblurNet \cite{Tao-CVPR18} as it is a strong baseline~\cite{jsrim-ECCV2020}, and requires a relatively short training time.
+We train the model for 262,000 iterations, which is half the iterations suggested in \cite{Tao-CVPR18}, with additional augmentations including random horizontal and vertical flip, and random rotation, which we found improve the performance.
+We also provide additional analysis results using another state-of-the-art deblurring method, MIMO-UNet~\cite{Cho_2021_ICCV}, in the supplement.